foureyes/csci-ua.0480-spring2017-008/final-project.markdown

 <br>
 <br>

-### 04/06 - Milestone 2 - Initial Deployment and First Form (0 points)
+### 04/06 - Milestone 2 - Initial Deployment and First Form (20 points)

 {% comment %}
-1. attempt to deploy your code to i6 by following [these instructions](homework/deploy.html)
+1. attempt to deploy your code to i6 by following [instructions](homework/deploy.html)
 2. use [this form to submit urls to your deployed site](https://docs.google.com/a/nyu.edu/forms/d/e/1FAIpQLSfgOqmYrFq_XE1P9On8RCrCzVBBlcISpEk7iTdDmkTOBOE5zQ/viewform)
 3. your deployed site should contain the following progress:
     * __one working form (that is not login or registration)__